This example is taken from Levy and Lemeshow’s Sampling of Populations.

 page 138 stratified random sampling

-A short "movie" of how to convert the SAS data set wvhospsamp into a WesVar data set can be viewed by clicking here.
+The SAS data set wvhospsamp is used in the example.
 Please note that some modifications were made to the hospsamp data set provided by Levy and Lemeshow to facilitate the analysis in WesVar.
 While the data were still in SAS, a variable called psu was added.
 This variable was created using the following SAS code:

 data wvhospsamp; set hospsamp; psu = _n_; if oblevel = 2 then psu = psu - 4; if oblevel = 3 then psu = psu - 9; run;